freifunk-gluon/gluon/README.md

 (open or closed) match.
 If you're suggesting a new feature, drop by on IRC or our mailinglist to discuss it first.

+We maintain a [Roadmap](https://github.com/freifunk-gluon/gluon/wiki/Roadmap) for the future development of Gluon.

 ## Use a release!

 Please refrain from using the `master` branch for anything else but development purposes!